 Trail Design and Site Visit

-Design must meet current City of Portland “Recreational Trail” guidelines.
-Once the trail meets the requirements of access, resident support, and design standards as observed by the Third-party reviewer, the permit process begins.
+Once the trail meets the requirements of access, resident support, and design standards as observed by a third-party reviewer, the permit process begins.

-Each permit shall be accompanied by a maintenance plan that is to be completed annually by the applying organization.
+Each permit shall be accompanied by a yearly maintenance plan that will be created collaboratively by PBOT staff and the applying organization.
 Regular maintenance tasks shall be defined, and individuals/groups shall be identified as to what tasks they are responsible for.
+The group will be responsible for turning in an annual report discussing the condition of the permitted trail as a condition of maintaining their permit.

 All sites will be reviewed for safety and other factors by the Portland Pathways Trails Coordinator and a third-party trail reviewer before a permit is issued.